HangfireIO/Hangfire.io/pro/index.md

     <img src="/img/perfmon.png" alt="Performance Monitor" width="222">
 </a>

-`Hangfire.PerformanceCounters` package allows Hangfire to publish its internal metrics to Windows Performance Counters – the standard way to monitor Windows applications and services.
+`Hangfire.Pro.PerformanceCounters` package allows Hangfire to publish its internal metrics to Windows Performance Counters – the standard way to monitor Windows applications and services.

 So, you can use existing tools like <a href="http://www.nagios.org/" target="_blank">Nagios</a>, <a href="http://newrelic.com/" target="_blank">New Relic</a>, <a href="https://www.serverdensity.com/" target="_blank">Server Density</a> and others to proactively monitor the health of your services.